dollarshaveclub/ImageButter/README.md

 ## Requirements ##

 WebPObjc requires at least iOS 7 or above.
-Dependencies are ImageIO and MobileCoreServices.
+Dependencies are ImageIO, MobileCoreServices, CoreGraphics, and CommonCrypto.

 ## Installation